pocketpy/pocketpy/README.md

 Download the `pocketpy.h` on our [GitHub Release](https://github.com/blueloveTH/pocketpy/releases) page.
 And `#include` it in your project.

+If you are working with [Unity Engine](https://unity.com/), you can download our plugin [PocketPython](https://assetstore.unity.com/packages/tools/visual-scripting/pocketpy-241120) on the Asset Store.

 ### Compile flags

 To compile it with your project, these flags must be set: